ohhdemgirls/headless-crawlingathome/README.md

 # headless-crawlingathome

 This script runs crawlingathome from linux box.
-Also tested with WSL 2 (no GPU)
+Still having troubles with cairo, maybe will replace with another SVG processing library.

 ##How to use